Comstock Inc. (LODE) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The average price predicted for Comstock Inc. (LODE) by analysts is $3.75, which is $3.32 above the current market price.
-The public float for LODE is 99.35M, and at present, short sellers hold a 0.90% of that float.
-On August 31, 2023, the average trading volume of LODE was 936.13K shares.
+The average price point forecasted by analysts for Comstock Inc. (LODE) is $3.75, which is $3.36 above the current market price.
+The public float for LODE is 99.35M, and currently, short sellers hold a 0.90% ratio of that floaft.
+The average trading volume of LODE on September 04, 2023 was 917.69K shares.

 LODE’s Market Performance